guicassolato/authorino-spicedb/README.md

           keySelector: APIKEY

     metadata:
-      # List resources → lokkup resources the user has access to
+      # List resources → lookup resources the user has access to
       - name: permission-lookup
         when:
           - selector: context.request.http.method